-The Postdoctoral Fellowship in Clinical Health Psychology is focused on the training and development of psychologists to work in primary care settings.
+The Postdoctoral Fellowship in Clinical Health Psychology is a training program of the FSU College of Medicine.
+The Fellows train at clinical sites affiliated with FSUCOM along with medical students and medical residents.
+It is focused on the training and development of psychologists to work in primary care settings.
 The two-year training program follows a biopsychosocial model focusing on the interaction of biological, psychosocial and medico-legal variables.
-Fellows develop skills to function as an integrated member of a primary care team and gain experience in assessment and intervention approaches within the primary care structure.
+Fellows develop skills to function as an integrated member of a primary care team serving patients across the lifespan.
+Focus is on, assessment and intervention approaches consistent with patient presentations within a primary care structure.

-The training closely follows and is based on the standards set by the American Psyuchological Association for accreditation for Health Service Psychology.
+The training closely follows and is based on the standards set by the American Psychological Association for accreditation for Health Service Psychology.
 The program is a member of the Association of Psychology Postdoctoral & Internship Centers (APPIC).